Casa de Palo

 so here we go:

 THE INTERNET: Cuba has an extremely poor internet environment, and most of the foreign companies have really high roaming fees for Cuba.
-And, yes I mean extremely poor internet environment, there is no private internet connection, just public WIFI in parks or hotels (2CUC -3CUC per hour).
+And, yes I mean extremely poor internet environment, there is no private internet connection, just public WIFI in parks or hotels (1CUC -3CUC per hour).
 More about the Internet here.
 And more about Telefons and Cells here.
+Rumor has it that there will be Internet on Mobiles, soon.
+Oh and forget about free WIFI in Cuba.

 MONEY: There are two currencies in Cuba (maybe that’s going to change soon) the CUP and the CUC (similar value than USD).
 One CUP is 24/ 25 CUP, and you can pay with both of them in almost every place, you just have to know how much they are worth.
 You can change money in banks and CADECAS (currency exchange) or withdraw from the ATM with Visa or Mastercard.
 Just be careful with American cards, there are still some problems.
 Try to get money to the bank with your credit card, before you try the ATM.
 (The last advice is just for travelers with American Credit Cards).
 More about Money here.